-This course is approved for 1.25 AIA, ASLA, and GRP Continuing Education Credits.
+This course is approved for 1.25 AIA, APLD, ASLA, and GRP CEUs.

 With a background in Urban Planning and Landscape Design, Rohan Lilauwala has spent the past five years working on breaking down barriers to the widespread use of living green infrastructure across North America.
 Rohan has developed and delivered training programs, tools, resources, and analyses, focusing largely on green infrastructure performance, costs, and benefits, and his analyses have helped lead to the passage of Denver’s citizen-led Green Roof Initiative and improvements to Toronto’s Eco-Roof Incentive Program.
 He is the lead behind the adaptation of the Green Roof Training Professional Program for Singapore, and for the Living Architecture Performance Tool, a rating system for green roofs and walls, akin to LEED.